coltongrainger/quamash/README.md

 ## About

-I am available at [`colton.grainger@colorado.edu`](mailto:colton.grainger@colorado.edu?subject=notes\%20on\%20quamash\%20wiki) to respond to questions, comments, complaints, and corrections.

 1. *Any mistakes are my own.*

+1. Please send questions, comments, complaints, and corrections to [`colton.grainger@colorado.edu`](mailto:colton.grainger@colorado.edu?subject=notes\%20on\%20quamash\%20wiki).

-1. These could have been [shorter](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter), less [vulgar](https://www.colorado.edu/sccr/honor-code), and presented as [smaller files](https://www.reddit.com/r/ipad/comments/1dw9fs/can_i_get_smaller_annotated_pdfs_out_of/).
+1. If not for lack of time, these could have been [shorter](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter), less [vulgar](https://www.colorado.edu/sccr/honor-code), and presented as [smaller files](https://www.reddit.com/r/ipad/comments/1dw9fs/can_i_get_smaller_annotated_pdfs_out_of/).

-1. The exposition is "As apeares in the wast booke", in the sense of
+1. The exposition is "As apeares in the wast booke", in the sense of *Act 4.
+Scene 4.1, [Volpone](https://www.gutenberg.org/cache/epub/4039/pg4039.txt)*

     > PER: Pray you let's see, sir.
 What is here? <br>
     > [READS.] <br>